kquinsland/yet-another-gps-pps-opnsense/readme.md

 ### PCB

-It's a pretty simple PCB that can be soldered up in less than an hour... and that includes plenty of time spent looking for where I put some of the components :D.
+It's a pretty simple PCB that can be soldered up in less than an hour... and that includes plenty of time spent looking for where I put some of the components!

-There are a few things that I want to call attention to.
+Despite the simplicity, there are a few things that I want to call attention to.

 #### Note: `PPS` pin

 The PPS signal is sent over the RS-232 pin 1 (`DCD`).
-I don't know where/if/how you'd configure `ntpd` to check a _different_ pin for this signal and other known
+I don't know where/if/how you'd configure `ntpd` to check a _different_ pin for this signal; I can't find anything obvious in the opnSense/pfSense documentation about this.
+The other schematics / designs / implementations that I referenced above all use pin 1 for PPS so I just went with the convention.

 #### Note: Supermicro and generic